 To learn more about Medicaid estate recovery in your state and how to protect your home from MERP, contact a Medicaid planning professional.

 What Can Be Done to Protect the Home?

 Keep Assets Out of Probate

 Another option to protect one’s home is to establish an irrevocable (it cannot be changed or cancelled) trust that holds the title of the home.
 (In an oversimplified explanation, there is a “trustee” who manages the trust, and the person who created the trust no longer is considered to be the owner of the assets.
 However, one’s children can be named as beneficiaries, which protects the home as inheritance.)
-The problem with this strategy is timing, as this type of transfer will violate Medicaid’s look back rule and create a period of Medicaid ineligibility.
+The problem with Medicaid Asset Protection Trusts is timing, as this type of transfer will violate Medicaid’s look back rule and create a period of Medicaid ineligibility.
 Therefore, this strategy needs to be implemented well before it’s thought one might require Medicaid assistance.
 Five years to be exact, in order to avoid the look back period.
 However, one exception is the state of California, which only has a 36-month look back period.
 Another exception is a married couple with just one spouse requiring nursing home Medicaid assistance.
 In this situation, if the home is solely in the name of the community spouse, he/she can transfer the home into an irrevocable trust without impacting the Medicaid eligibility of the institutionalized spouse.